kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 34: July 13, 2020

+**Today's Progress**: I worked on section 6, I solved exercises 7-12.
+These exercises are getting harder and harder..

+**Thoughts**: I don't feel very confident in the functions I've been learning I will need to complement my learning and I'm glad I found a great video resource.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/67e30c4ab3aba4b9bf55b141a1189be8b952f799)

+---

 ### Day 33: July 12, 2020

 **Today's Progress**: I worked on section 6, I watched the jam session lecture and did exercises 5 and 6.